yowazga/libft/README.md

 # libft
-The first project i Shool 1337
+The first project in Shool 1337